 Check out this unique – and delicious – spin on tiramisu from Cowgirl Chef!
 This strawberry tiramisu will hopefully inspire you.

-The strawberries give this tiramisu an aesthetic pop of color, an extra punch of flavor and tasty health benefits.
-In fact, just one serving of 8 strawberries a day are a great source of potassium, folate, fiber and antioxidants.
+The strawberries give this tiramisu an aesthetic pop of color, an extra punch of flavor, and tasty health benefits.
+In fact, just one serving of 8 strawberries a day is a great source of potassium, folate, fiber and antioxidants.

 This strawberry tiramisu really does hit the spot – give it a try!

 - 2 Tbsp cocoa powder + more for dusting

 - ½ cup sugar

 - 2 (8 oz) containers Mascarpone cheese